zng-ui/zng/TODO/_current.md

 * Implement `lazy` placeholder helper for panels.
-    - `wrap`: Still bugged in icon, after scrolling a lot.
+    - `wrap`: Still bugged in icon, after scrolling a lot flickering.
     - `stack`: TODO, this is the one that will be most used, in lists. maybe support variation of item sizes for this one.
     - `grid`: not possible.